appwrite/demos-for-react/example-cropping/README.md

 ## Step 2 - Create SignUp Component

-This component is used for sign up to our appwrite server using appwrite SDK in order to login you should sign up first to appwrite SDK.
+This component is used for sign up to our appwrite server using appwrite SDK in order to login you should sign up first to appwrite server using appwrite SDK.

 ```js
 import React, { useState } from 'react';